brianmcn/Zelda1RandoTools/doc/use.md

 ![DungeonRoom.OffTheMap sample screenshot](screenshots/dt-drag-1-map-step1.png)

-There is a button in the bottom right of the dungeon tracker that swaps OffTheMap and Unmarked rooms, and also swaps the right-click-drag behavior.
+There is a button in the bottom right of the dungeon tracker that swaps OffTheMap and Unmarked rooms.
 If you first click that button, the map changes to this:

 ![DungeonRoom.OffTheMap sample screenshot](screenshots/dt-drag-1-map-step2.png)

-You can then right-click-drag to "paint" rooms back onto the map as Unmarked.
-While you are dragging, a grid pops up to make it easier to see where you are painting:
+Whereas right-click-dragging paints OffTheMap rooms over Unmarked rooms, left-click-dragging does the opposite, painting Unmarked rooms atop OffTheMap rooms.
+Note that while you are dragging, a grid pops up to make it easier to see where you are painting:

 ![DungeonRoom.OffTheMap sample screenshot](screenshots/dt-drag-1-map-step3.png)